Masque: Court masques in England and Scotland

 In England, Tudor court masques developed from earlier guisings, where a masked allegorical figure would appear and address the assembled company—providing a theme for the occasion—with musical accompaniment.
 Costumes were designed by professionals, including Niccolo da Modena.
 Elizabeth of York paid for costumes for "disguysings" in June and December 1502.
 Minstrels were dressed in white and green Tudor livery.
 Henry VIII came to Catherine of Aragon's chamber disguised as Robin Hood in January 1510, perhaps causing initial uneasiness, and there was dancing.

 Hall's Chronicle explained the new fashion of Italian-style masque at the English court in 1512.
 The essential feature was the entry of disguised dancers and musicians to a banquet.
 They would appear in character and perform, and then dance with the guests, and then leave the venue.
 At the meeting at Lille in October 1513, when the ladies were dancing after a banquet, Henry VIII and eleven other dancers entered "richely appareled with bonettes of gold".
 At the conclusion of their performance they gave their masque costumes to the audience.

 On 1 May 1515, Henry VIII and Catherine of Aragon rode from Greenwich Palace to have breakfast in an arbour constructed in a wood at Shooter's Hill.
 Catherine and her ladies were dressed in Spanish-style riding gear, Henry was in green velvet.
 The royal guard appeared in disguise as Robin Hood and his men.
 There was a pageant chariot or car with Lady May and Lady Flora, followed by a masque and dancing.

 According to George Cavendish, in January 1527 Henry VIII came to Cardinal Wolsey's Hampton Court or York Place, by boat "in a masque with a dozen of other maskers all in garments like shepherds made of fine cloth of gold and fine crimson satin paned, and caps of the same with visors", wearing false beards, accompanied with torch bearers and drummers.
 Their arrival at the palace water gate was announced by cannon fire.
 The King's part of the entertainment was organised by William Sandys and Henry Guildford.
 The masquers played a dice game called mumchance before dancing.
 Edward Hall described similar masques involving the king's disguised appearance.

-In the play Henry VIII, by Fletcher and Shakespeare, Wolsley's masques were recalled when Henry in shepherd's disguise meets Anne Boleyn.
+In the play Henry VIII, by Fletcher and Shakespeare, Wolsey's masques were recalled when Henry in shepherd's disguise meets Anne Boleyn.
 Anne Boleyn and seven ladies in "maskyng apparel of straunge fashion" performed for Henry VIII and Francis I of France at Calais on 27 October 1532.
 Some of the costume, supplied by the yeoman of the revels Richard Gibson, was described as "masking gere".

+Inventories of masque costume at the court of Henry VIII made when Catherine Howard was queen include lists of "maskyng garmentes" for men and for women.
+The women's costumes included coifs, partlets, upper garments, kirtles, and a set of "high heads after Dutch fashion of striped lawn".